 We were cooked by the time we left Radium Hot Springs.

-The next day was another fun one.
-This time we traded downhill skis for cross-country skis.
+The next day we traded downhill skis for cross-country skis.
 The plan was to meet up with Penny, the owner of Columbia Kayak and Canoe for a guided tour of the Whiteway.

 After a few hours spent skiing a 12 kilometer loop it was time to call it a day and head for home.